Falling Object Injuries at Work

 If you have been struck by a falling object while working on a construction site, you may be entitled to benefits that help you recover completely.
 Obtaining them, however, could be an uphill battle if your employer or their insurance provider has something else to say about your construction accident.
-Get in contact with an Orange County workers’ compensation lawyer from Alvandi Law Group, P.C.
-We have won millions for our past clients!
+Get in contact with an Orange County workers’ compensation lawyer from Alvandi Law Group, we have won millions for our past clients!

 Call (800) 980-6905 today for more information.

 $4,400,000 Construction Site Accident

 $1,500,000 Construction Site Accident

 $600,000 Workers' Compensation

 $450,000 Repetitive Work Injury

 In many falling object accidents at construction sites, foremen or company supervisors have tried to claim that they are expected hazards due to the “hard hat area” warning signs – just part of the job, so to speak.
 An accident that is commonly occurring is not acceptable.
 If anything, it only underlines a serious need for safety improvement at the work site.

 Upon closer inspection, it may be found that one or more of the following scenarios led to the falling object accident: